GSA/idmanagement.gov/_pages/contact.md

 ## Reporting Incidents

-To report a potential key compromise, security incident, or fraud, waste, or abuse involving FPKI certificates, please contact fpki at gsa.gov with supporting evidence of the incident.
+To report a potential key compromise, security incident, or fraud, waste, or abuse involving FPKI certificates, please contact [fpki@gsa.gov](mailto:fpki@gsa.gov) with supporting evidence of the incident.